When times are hard, we show up for our neighbours.

 If you can take on this role, or you’re already doing this type of work and want our support, click the button below to fill out the pod leader form.

-West Neighbourhood House will provide training, support, safety advice and problem-solving to neighbourhood pod leaders and volunteers.
+West Neighbourhood House will provide training, support, safety advice and problem-solving to neighbourhood pods.

-The Public Health Agency of Canada now suggests non-medical masks where physical distancing is difficult, such as on public transit and at grocery stores.
-However, you need to put on, wear and take off your mask safely in order for it to work.
-Here is a video that demonstrates safe mask use.
+The Public Health Agency of Canada now suggests wearing non-medical masks when you’re indoors and around people who are not in your immediate family, such as on public transit and at grocery stores.
+However, you need to put on, wear, and take off your mask safely in order for it to work.
+Here is a video that demonstrates how to use a mask safely.

 Support our efforts